-Two global datasets of species distribution maps - AquaMaps and the International Union for Conservation of Nature - dominate our understanding of marine species ranges throughout the world's oceans, and inform a wide range of biodiversity and conservation purposes.
-This paper examines differences in predicted species ranges between the two datasets, proposes mechanistic causes and potential solutions for such differences, and explores the implications of these differences for management and conservation decisions.
+Species distribution data provide the foundation for a wide range of ecological research and conservation science and management, yet most species ranges remain unknown, and existing range maps have little overlap.
+In the ocean, two global species distribution datasets - AquaMaps and the International Union for Conservation of Nature (IUCN) - dominate our understanding of marine species ranges, representing 24,520 species overall, mostly from AquaMaps, with only 2166 species overlapping..
+Here we examine differences in predicted species ranges between the two datasets for these overlap species, propose mechanistic causes and potential solutions for such differences, and explore the implications of these differences for management and conservation decisions.
+We find that IUCN maps often disregard bathymetry for depth-limited species, leading to predictions of species presence at unsuitable depths, and AquaMaps ranges for data-poor species often extrapolate presence far afield from known occurrences.
+We illustrate the implications of these differences by repeating two recent applications, the Ocean Health Index biodiversity goal and a global analysis of gaps in coverage of marine protected areas, and find significantly different estimates of the status of species diversity and effectiveness of conservation depending on which dataset was used.

-Together, the two datasets provide range information for 24520 unique species, with only 2166 species common to both datasets.
-When selecting one dataset over the other, spatial and taxonomic coverage should be considered against the scope of the project.

-For the subset of species included in both datasets, we compare the distribution and extent of the pair of predicted ranges and identify several issues that commonly lead to misalignment between the two datasets.
-Notably, IUCN maps often disregard bathymetry for depth-limited species, leading to predictions of species presence at unsuitable depths, and AquaMaps maps for data-poor species often extrapolate presence far afield from known occurrences.
 Understanding these issues points toward solutions for providers and users of these datasets.

-We reexamine two recent global analyses that depend on these datasets: the Ocean Health Index biodiversity goal and a global analysis of gaps in coverage of marine protected areas.
-Variations in which dataset is used, and how, lead to significantly different estimates of species diversity and conservation effectiveness.

 Significance